bonzol/Moveo_Task/README.md

 This is an Angular app, including JavaScript, HTML, CSS, TypeScript, Bootstrap and Angular Material.
 The app uses https://randomuser.me/ free API, and https://www.mapbox.com/.

-The app fetch endless random users, and features their data and location.
+The app fetches endless random users, and features their data and location.

 You can find the deployed app here: https://moveotaskalon.netlify.app